VA-Explorer/va_explorer/docs/usage/integrations.md

 ### pyCrossVA

-pyCrossVA is provided as a built-in docker service to allow VA Explorer to transform VAs into input suitable for cause of death assignment algorithms.
+pyCrossVA is provided as a built-in docker service to allow VA Explorer to transform {term}`VA`s into input suitable for cause of death assignment algorithms.
 You can read more about it via its project page.

 ````{eval-rst}